kyma-project/istio/docs/technical-design.md

 #### IstioController
 This is the controller that takes care of the entire Istio reconciliation process and is bound to [Istio CR](https://github.com/kyma-project/istio/blob/main/docs/xff-proposal.md).
-The responsibility is to control the reconciliation process by triggering the reconciliation components considering the execution dependencies between them.
-The controller will also pass the desired state to the reconciliation components.
+The responsibility is to control the reconciliation process by triggering the reconciliation components and passing the desired state to them.

 #### IstioInstallationReconciliation
 This component decides if an installation, upgrade or uninstall of Istio in the cluster must be done.
-It also creates the IstioOperator which is used to make changes to the Istio installation by passing it to the `IstioManager`.
+It also creates the IstioOperator which is used to make changes to the Istio installation.
 The installed IstioOperator is created by merging the `Istio CR` with the IstioOperator with Kyma default values.

+The execution of the installation, upgrade or uninstall is done by a job that is managed by this component.
+The execution is run inside a job, because it could take up to several minutes, and we don't want to run it synchronously in the reconciler as the reconciliation process should be no long-running process.

 ##### IstioManager
 This component contains the logic for managing the Istio installation.
 It knows about the supported client versions and forwards the